NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 This will declare `Foo` to be a stateless type if all of its subobjects are also stateless.
 Note that, even if `stateless(auto)` is used, the class definition must not have array member subobjects.

 The fact that a class is declared stateless has no effect on most uses of that type.
-When using the type to create an object that is not a subobject of another type, everything behaves normally.Therefore, you can heap allocate arrays of stateless classes, and they will function just like any heap allocated array of PST classes.
-You can declare an automatic or global variable of a stateless type, and it will behave as any PST class (note: implementations are free to optimize such objects to take up no space if possible, but they are not required to do so).
+When using the type to create an object that is not a subobject of another type, everything behaves normally.Therefore, you can heap allocate arrays of stateless classes, and they will function just like any heap allocated array of empty layout classes.
+You can declare an automatic or global variable of a stateless type, and it will behave as any empty layout class (note: implementations are free to optimize such objects to take up no space if possible, but they are not required to do so).

 However, when a stateless class is used to declare a direct subobject of another type, that subobject declaration will implicitly be zero sized.
 It is perfectly valid to explicitly specify `zero_sized` on a member/base class of a stateless type as well.